 Make the Sausage, White Bean and Arugula Soup

 Brown the sausage in a large pot over medium heat, breaking the sausage into bite-sized pieces with a wooden spoon.
 Once the sausage is cooked, about 7-10 minutes, stir in the garlic and red pepper flakes.
 Cook, stirring frequently, until garlic softens, about 2 minutes.
 Stir in the arugula and cook until it wilts, about 2 minutes.
-Add the white beans and chicken broth, stir and bring to a simmer.
+Add the white beans, chicken broth and diced tomato, stir and bring to a simmer.
 Simmer for at least ten minutes to allow the flavors to meld.
 Season to taste with salt and pepper.
 Ladle into bowls and garnish with grated parmesan.